The Best Gift Voucher

 Thaler points out that there is actually no difference between losing a $10 note that will let you buy a ticket to get into a cinema and losing a $10 ticket that will also get you into the cinema.
 In each case, you have lost $10 and it will cost you another $10 to watch the movie.
 But people treat a $10 ticket and a $10 note differently – even when they are both intended to be used for the same purpose.

-So, what’s all this got to do with gift vouchers?
-As we said above, gift vouchers are absolutely irrational.
+Looked at with a pure economist’s eyes gift vouchers are irrational.
 They perform the same function as cash, but they are much more restrictive.
 For example, if you spend $50 to buy somebody a gift voucher, often that voucher will expire within a particular period.
 What’s more, the voucher can only be used in a particular store.
 It is much more restricted than the cash that you used.

 Basically, a gift voucher represents a loan to the retailer.
 The purchaser gives the retailer money, but the retailer hasn’t given the purchaser anything yet.
 It is up to the recipient to decide whether the ‘loan’ is repaid by using the voucher.
 Not surprisingly, many retailers try to avoid repaying these loans by making it difficult to use their vouchers.
 For example, few retailers will give change when somebody uses a voucher.
 A retailer might issue a $50 gift voucher , but if a person spends $48, the retailer does not give them $2 change.
 Instead, the retailer says that the customer can only use that $2 towards the purchase of something of equal or greater value.
 The total spend will now be more than $50.
 Basically, the retailer says that they will only repay the loan if the recipient spends more than they borrowed.
 Try that one on with your bank!